YohannParis/widget-productive/SPEC.md

 **budget bookings** (see Weekly grid model).
 The app derives default worked rows from budget bookings and caches the resulting project/service/event ids locally to speed up later API calls.
 The `.env`/settings ids are a fallback when bookings cannot be resolved.
+The derived-id cache is refreshed on app launch and manual refresh; it is only a lookup shortcut — server data always wins on grid load.

 ## Architecture
-- Native macOS app using SwiftUI
+- Native macOS app using SwiftUI, packaged as an **Xcode app bundle**, targeting **macOS 26+** (latest SwiftUI; no back-compatibility constraints)
-- `MenuBarExtra` menu bar UI
+- `MenuBarExtra(style: .window)` popover hosts the weekly grid (see App shell & UX)
-- Productive API client over `URLSession`
+- Productive API client over `URLSession` (JSON:API).
+Writes are issued **sequentially with 429/backoff handling** because Productive rate-limits POST/PATCH requests
-- Token stored in Keychain in production
+- Secrets via build-config switch: `.env` in **DEBUG** builds; **Keychain + Settings UI** in **RELEASE**.
+Token lives in Keychain in production
-- `.env` may prefill dev settings
 - EventKit for optional calendar sync
-- UserDefaults for non-secret settings and sync metadata
+- UserDefaults for non-secret settings, the derived-id cache, and sync metadata

 ## Settings panel
 - Productive token